-Winfield jumped straight from college to the major leagues and compiled 3,110 hits, 465 home runs, and a .283 batting average in 22 seasons with the San Diego Padres, New York Yankees, California Angels, Toronto Blue Jays, Minnesota Twins, and Cleveland Indians.
-He played in 2,973 games, had 11,003 official at-bats, collected 1,093 extra-base hits, stole 223 bases, made 5,012 putouts, had 168 assists, and appeared in 12 All-Star Games and two World Series.
+Winfield jumped straight from college to the major leagues, and compiled 3,110 hits, 465 home runs and a .283 batting average in 22 seasons with the San Diego Padres, New York Yankees, California Angels, Toronto Blue Jays, Minnesota Twins and Cleveland Indians.
+He played in 2,973 games, batted 11,003 times, collected 1093 extra base hits, stole 223 bases, made 5,012 putouts and 168 assists, and appeared in 12 All-Star games and two World Series.
 He was just the fifth player in the history of baseball to compile 3,000 hits and 450 home runs.

 But there is so much more to the man than the numbers.

 There is Winfield's charity.
 He was the first active athlete to establish a charitable foundation.
 For 22 years, The David M. Winfield Foundation provided health care, holiday meals, game tickets, educational scholarships, and hope to underprivileged families.
 Under Winfield’s leadership, the foundation developed “Turn It On,” an international community action campaign to prevent substance abuse.
 For his charitable work, Winfield has earned the YMCA Brian Piccolo Award for Humanitarian Service, baseball’s first-ever Branch Rickey Community Service Award, the American League’s Joe Cronin Award, the Josh Gibson Leadership Award, and Major League Baseball’s Roberto Clemente Award.
 He was also awarded an honorary Doctorate of Laws from Syracuse University1 and recognition by Derek Jeter’s Turn2 Foundation.
 Jeter is one of a number of players who credit Winfield’s philanthropic efforts for the inspiration for their own charitable organizations.2